 The purpose of using intervals in the diagrams to show the different positions is to drive home the fact that the scale shapes aren’t key specific.
 In other words, the same positions can be applied to any major key by changing the root note around which the position is based.

 For example, to move from the first position of G major to the first position of A major, you simply move the root note up two frets.

 Again, this applies to all major keys.
 The patterns are the same relative to the root note.

-In this lesson we looked at the major pentatonic scale, the qualities it has, and how it is applied to the fretboard.
+In this lesson we looked at the major pentatonic scale, its qualities, and how it is applied to the fretboard.
 Its simplicity makes it easy to learn, play, and use.
 Learn this scale well as it’ll be integral part of your guitar playing and you’ll see it frequently when learning songs.